National Museum of Damascus

 The National Museum of Damascus (الْمَتْحَفُ الْوَطَنِيُّ بِدِمَشْقَ) is a museum in the heart of Damascus, Syria.
-As the country's national museum as well as its largest, this museum covers the entire range of Syrian history over a span of over 11 millennia.
+As the country's national museum as well as its largest, this museum covers the entire range of Syrian history spanning over 11 millennia.
 It displays various important artifacts, relics and major finds most notably from Mari, Ebla and Ugarit, three of Syria's most important ancient archaeological sites.
 Established in 1919, during King Faisal's short-lived Arab Kingdom of Syria, the museum is the oldest cultural heritage institution in Syria.

-Among the museum's highlights are, the Dura-Europos synagogue, a reconstructed synagogue dated to 245 AD, which was moved piece by piece to Damascus in the 1930s, and is noted for its vibrant and well preserved wall paintings and frescoes, as well as sculptures and textiles from central Palmyra, and statues of the Greek goddess of victory from southern Syria.
+Among the museum's highlights is the Dura-Europos synagogue, a reconstructed synagogue dated to 245 CE, which was moved piece by piece to Damascus in the 1930s.
+It is noted for its vibrant and well preserved wall paintings and frescoes.
 The museum houses over 5000 cuneiform tablets, among them the first known alphabet in history, written down on a clay tablet, the Ugaritic alphabet.
-The museum is further adorned by 2nd-century murals, elaborate tombs, and the recently restored Lion of al-Lat, which originally stood guard at the National Museum of Palmyra, but was moved to Damascus for safeguarding.
+Also on show are 2nd-century murals, elaborate tombs, and the recently restored Lion of al-Lat, which stood at the National Museum of Palmyra but was moved to Damascus for safeguarding.